 Christopher J. Brown, PhD, Research Scientist, p53lab, A*STAR

-have identified new modalities that inhibit eIF4F activity.
-These activi-ties have enabled an alternative interaction motif against the eIF4E:4G interface critical for eIF4F assembly to be discovered, enabling the exploration of new chemical space.
+display have identified new modalities that inhibit eIF4F activity.
+These activi-ties have enabled an alternative interaction motif against the eIF4E:4G interface critical for eIF4F assembly to be discovered, enabling the exploration of

 10:50 Artificial Intelligence Designed TLR4 Peptide Activators

 The use of artificial intelligence (AI) for the target based discovery of novel peptides.
 Relevant results and background regarding discovery projects will be presented with emphasis on the discovery and validation of TLR4 agonist cyclic peptides (composed of D,L and non natural amino acids).